WesllenAraujo/ETE-PedroLeaoLeal/README.md

 # Votação ETE Pedro Leão Leal - 2023

-I made this project for an event in my school, <a href="https://www.instagram.com/etepedroleaoleal/" target="_blank">ETE - Pedro Leão Leal</a>.
+I made this project for an event in my school, <a href="https://www.instagram.com/etepedroleaoleal/">ETE - Pedro Leão Leal</a>.
 Users will vote for the student who made the best video about social inclusion and respect for differences
 ## Autores

 - [Wesllen do Carmo Araújo - Developer](https://www.github.com/WesllenAraujo)